Dawid33/tutor-handbook/docs/variables.md

 2. How can I assign a value to a variable?

 After a variable is declared, you can assign a value to it by using an assignment statement.
-In Java, the equal sign (=) is used as the assignment operator.
+The equal sign (=) is used as the assignment operator.
 To assign a value to a variable, you must place the variable name to the left of the equals sign and an expression on the right.
 An expression represents a computation involving values, variables, and operators that, taking